chgeuer/totp_generator_rust_windows/README.md

 # Generate TOTP codes, and put them into the clipboard

 The utility reads a JSON from STDIN, takes the "JSON Path" from the command line arguments, and then generates a TOTP code based on the secret.

+This utility was just an excercise for me personally, to learn a bit of Rust...

 ## Security warning